In this article

-In general, the risk factors you cannot control stem from your genetics or certain health concerns.
+The risk factors you cannot control stem from your genetics or specific health concerns.

 Now, technically, diabetes is both a risk factor that you can control and one that you cannot.
 You cannot control the fact that you have diabetes.
 You can, however, control the diabetes itself by closely monitoring your blood sugar, complying with all nutritional recommendations by your doctor, and taking the appropriate medications.
 People with controlled diabetes are better able to control their gum disease, and vice versa.

 Now let’s look at the risk factors that you have complete control over.